by Ed Sawicki - April 4, 2019

 Source: U.S. Treasury Dept.

-American taxpayers have been conned three times since World War II resulting in a national debt that's now almost $22 trillion and climbing.
+American taxpayers have been conned three times since World War II resulting in a national debt that's now over $22 trillion and climbing.
 The first con was when the Reagan administration cut taxes on the wealthy from 70 percent to 28 percent, promising that trickle-down economics would make the economy work for everyone.
 It didn't.

 The second con was when the George W. Bush administration cut taxes on the wealthy using the trickle-down economics lie again.
 The third con was when the Trump administration cut taxes on the wealthy again in 2017 using elements of the twice-disproven trickle-down economics to justify the cuts.